cloudnativetrainings/trainings/k1_fundamentals/11_kubeone_upgrade/README.md

     type: RollingUpdate
 ```

 The property `maxUnavailable: 0` ensures, that every time during the update the capacity of the cluster will be stable.
-Anyway nodes get rescheduled by draining, what could influence your Application.
-To ensure rolling update of Nodes don't have an impact to your workload, check if your Application:
+Anyway nodes get rescheduled by draining, what could influence your application.
+To ensure rolling update of Nodes don't have an impact to your workload, check if your application:
 - Is managed by a higher object controller like `Deployment`
 - Replica count is higher as `1`.
 If only `1` replica is there, a short downtime during rescheduling is for sure present
 - Clients talking through a service to your set of pods